 5. A Search Warrant Has Been Issued

 If a federal agent approaches you with a search warrant to look at your home, business, or other location, you should know that you are likely under investigation.
 The prosecutor must have enough probable cause to prove to a judge that you may have committed a crime to get a search warrant.
-You must allow the federal agents to execute a search warrant, but do not offer any additional information without your lawyer present.
+You’ll need to allow the federal agents to execute a search warrant, but refrain from providing any additional information without your lawyer present.

 What to Do if You’re Under Federal Investigation